dsidirop/pfUI-quickcast/README.md

        <Your Warcraft Directory>\Interface\AddOns

+5. (Optional) Install UnitXP or SuperWoW for an optimum experience (less lag and built-in range-checks)
-5. Restart World of Warcraft
+6. Restart World of Warcraft

 ## 🚑  Heal-Auto-Ranking Addons Supporting '/pfquickcast@heal*' Commands